 Some of the key features and intentions for the Straw Bale Village design include:

 The straw bale housing teacher/demonstration community, village, and city model is purposed for open source project-launch blueprinting and building modularly expandable sustainable housing.
-Using the double torus design we will build the first few units to completion to show what is possible on the small scale, and then add onto those units to demonstrate how this style of communal housing could be expanded as a community or village need for housing expands, adding additional units as necessary while simultaneously improving energy efficiency and creating a growing space protected by new units.
-The double torus design also allows for easy modification of the internal structure at a later time to connect or separate rooms based on community resident/family needs.
-The straw bale village model will become an option for ownership and long-term residence for the Pioneers that have been with the project from day 1.
+Using the torus design we will build the first few units to completion to show what is possible on the small scale, and then add onto those units to demonstrate how this style of communal housing could be expanded as a community or village need for housing expands, adding additional units as necessary while simultaneously improving energy efficiency and creating a growing space protected by new units.
+The circular design also allows for easy modification of the internal structure at a later time to connect or separate rooms based on community resident/family needs.
+The Straw Bale Village model will become an option for ownership and long-term residence for the Pioneers that have been with the project from day 1.
 When complete, Pod 2 will be the largest straw bale construction in the world (2x the size of the current largest building) utilizing approximately 20,000 straw bales for the build.